lynnzYe/MaskedExpressiveness/README.md

 which are stored in the magenta folder and licensed under the Apache License 2.0.
 Their usage is subject to the terms of the Apache License 2.0.

-## Next Steps
-- Score Aligner: user only need to input one expressive melody line
--